-SUSMP requirements are determined shortly after a subject project is introduced to the City through the Planning Department or the Building and Safety Department.
+SUSMP requirements are determined shortly after a subject project is introduced to the City through the Planning Department or Building and Safety.
 The first step is to determine if the project is subject.
 This is done by using a check list for new development and redevelopment projects.
-If the project is "tagged" as subject, the City notifies the development applicant that it must comply with SUSMP requirements, the extent to which will depend on the category of the new development or redevelopment and what the project is proposing specifically.
+If the project is "tagged" as subject, the City notifies the applicant he or she must comply with SUSMP requirements, the extent to which will depend on the type of new development or redevelopment and the specific type of project being proposed.

-Subject SUSMP Project Categories - New Development

-All development projects equal to 1 acre or greater of disturbed area and adding more than 10,000 square feet of impervious surface area (includes housing developments as well) Industrial parks 10,000 square feet or more of surface area Commercial malls 10,000 square feet or more surface area Retail gasoline outlets 5,000 square feet or more of surface area Restaurants (SIC 5812) 5,000 square feet or more of surface area Parking lots 5,000 square feet or more of impervious surface area, or with 25 or more parking spaces Street and road construction of 10,000 square feet or more of impervious surface area shall follow USEPA guidance Automotive service facilities (SIC 5013, 5014, 5511, 5541, 7532-7534 and 7536-7539) 5,000 square feet or more of surface area Single-family hillside homes
+Subject SUSMP Project Categories - New Development ☐ All development projects equal to 1 acre or greater of disturbed area and adding more than 10,000 square feet of impervious surface area (includes housing developments as well) ☐ Industrial parks 10,000 square feet or more of surface area ☐ Commercial malls 10,000 square feet or more surface area ☐ Retail gasoline outlets 5,000 square feet or more of surface area ☐ Restaurants (SIC 5812) 5,000 square feet or more of surface area ☐ Parking lots 5,000 square feet or more of impervious surface area, or with 25 or more parking spaces ☐ Street and road construction of 10,000 square feet or more of impervious surface area shall follow USEPA guidance ☐ Automotive service facilities (SIC 5013, 5014, 5511, 5541, 7532-7534 and 7536-7539) 5,000 square feet or more of surface area ☐ Single-family hillside homes Subject SUSMP Project Categories - Redevelopment4 ☐ Existing 1 acre development projects with an expected soil disturbance of 5,000 square feet ☐ Existing industrial parks 10,000 square feet or more of surface area with an expected soil disturbance of 5,000 square feet ☐ Existing commercial malls 10,000 square feet or more surface area with an expected soil disturbance of 5,000 square feet